usaspiff/sharkey-chefs/content/posts/2019-09-08/index.md

 description: "Creamy hummus without garlic"
 ---

-Ingredients:
+### Ingredients

-Ingredients
+- 1/3 cup Tahini (Once Again Tahini works great)
-1/3 cup Tahini (Once Again Tahini works great)
+- 1/2 cup water
-1/2 cup water
+- 1/4 cup lemon juice
-1/4 cup lemon juice
+- 1-1/2 can chickpeas (or 2 cups)
-1-1/2 can chickpeas (or 2 cups)
+- 1 tsp salt
-1 tsp salt
+- 1 Tbsp olive oil
-1 Tbsp olive oil
+- 2 Tbsp chopped parsley

-2 Tbsp chopped parsley
+### Instructions

-Instructions:
+- Mix then blend all the ingredients until creamy.

-Mix then blend all the ingredients until creamy.
+- Keep refrigerated

-Keep refrigerated
+### Note

-Note: You can save the aquafava from the chickpeas to use as egg replacer in other vegan recipes.
+You can save the aquafava from the chickpeas to use as egg replacer in other vegan recipes.